AndrewJarrett/bevy-breakout/README.md

 * Splash and start menu added before launching the game

 # Possible Future Enhancements
+* Export this to the web and serve up on GitHub pages
 * "Power up" blocks that can affect game mechanics like:
   * Slow down the ball velocity
   * Increase paddle speed